 If a default value is specified this initial value of the instance will be set when the instance is created.
 The value will override any (global) default value which was specified by dfdl:defineVariable or which was provided externally to the DFDL processor.
 A variable instance with a valid value (specified or default) can be referenced anywhere within the scope of the element on which the instance was created.

-Note that the syntax supports both a defaultValue attribute and the default value being specified by the element value.
+Note that the syntax supports both a defaultValue attribute and the default value being specified by the annotation element value.
 Only one or the other may be present.
 (Schema definition error otherwise.)

 To set the default value to "" (empty string), the defaultValue attribute syntax must be used, or the expression { "" } must be used as the element value.